humiliati/EyesOnly/docs/EXPLOSIVE_BREAKABLES_ROADMAP.md

 ### 1.4 Spawning Rules

+- Place 3 barrels for testing on floor 0 tavern
 - Red barrels spawn in `plant`, `cave`, and `mall` biomes
 - Never spawn adjacent to exits or the player start position
 - Maximum 3 red barrels per floor (tunable in config)